 Themes Folder in cPanel File Manager

-6. Select The Theme Folder of Your Website:
+6. Select Your Active Theme Folder

 Website's Theme in WordPress